sam-heller/operatesentirelytransparentlyonlinethroughadigitalinterface/README.md

 Time-based
 The Internot -> a bunch of IRC chatbots running independently of humans -- needs to be logged into in at a location
+PUBLIC PLATFORMS USED TO FRAME A PRIVATE EXPERIENCE

+CORPORATIONS BLAH BLAH BLAH

+Performativity of online behavior, especially social media engagement.